 How to create challenging goals for everyone

-Notice that I put emphasis on motivating everyone to create their own goals.
+Notice that I put emphasis on motivating everyone to create their own goals above.
 It’s a known fact that if you participate in a process, you are more likely to make it your own.
-I remember that from when I wished for a bicycle as a young girl and my mother cut a deal with me: I’ll have to do household chores to get pocket money and chip in to the purchase; this way, she made sure I’d also take care of it.
-And I did – I clean a bicycle like no-one else!.
+I remember that from when I wanted a bicycle as a young girl and my mother told me: You’ll have to do household chores to get the pocket money needed to chip in.
+This way, she made sure I’d also take care of it.
+And I did – I stillclean a bicycle like no-one else!
 What resonates with this philosophy is the OKR principle made popular by John Doerr, and which Google has been using successfully.
 OKR stands for Objectives and Key Results.
+And they can be turned into rocks.

-The principle of OKRs – or how to use rocks and pebbles to avoid conflict
+The principle of OKRs – or how to use rocks to avoid conflict

-The idea is for everyone to come up with 3-5 objectives that they’d like to achieve within a certain time frame.
+The idea is for everyone to come up with 3-5 objectives that they’d like to achieve within a certain time frame, objectives that contribute to the overall company-goals.
 I find that quarterly objectives work best as it gives everyone a more regular sense of achievement.
 For each objective, everyone comes up with 3-5 key results (or stepping stones) that will help them reach the objective (goal).
 And since it would be against the nature of progress and growth, these objectives don’t have to be reached by 100%.
-On the contrary, if 60% of them are reached, that’s success to celebrate, as it leaves room for further improvement – but also, since most objectives are not isolated, but feed into someone else’s objectives, or the team’s, and ultimately, the company’s – and wherever there is inter-dependency, we need to apply a non-final mind to things.
+On the contrary, if 70% of them are reached, that’s success to celebrate, as it leaves room for further improvement – but also, since most objectives are not isolated, but feed into someone else’s objectives, or the team’s, and ultimately, the company’s – as where there is interdependency, we need to apply a non-final mind to things.

 You may also call your objectives “rocks”, and the key results, “pebbles”.
 It’s about whatever works for you and whatever fits in with your workplace culture and terminology.